librairy/nlpEN-service/README.md

-# librAIry NLP for English
+# librAIry NLP toolkit for English texts

 `nlpEN-service` provides a fast and easy way to analyze texts from large document corpora by using both HTTP-Restful and AVRO API.